1.2. Physical Structure of Database Cluster

 -rw------- 1 postgres postgres 8192 Apr 21 10:21 base/16384/18740

-The relfilenode values of tables and indexes can be changed by issuing certain commands, such as TRUNCATE, REINDEX, CLUSTER.
-For example, if we truncate the table ‘sampletbl’, PostgreSQL will assign a new relfilenode (18812) to the table, removes the old data file (18740), and creates a new one (18812).
+The relfilenode values of tables and indexes change when certain commands are issued, such as TRUNCATE, REINDEX, or CLUSTER.
+For example, if we truncate the table “sampletbl”, PostgreSQL assigns a new relfilenode (18812) to the table, removes the old data file (18740), and creates a new one (18812).

 sampledb=# TRUNCATE sampletbl;